 Prerequisites: Advanced reading comprehension and analytical skills, intermediate research and computer skills, regular access to the Internet, and access to a computer that meets the requirements provided here: system requirements.

 Instructor: Dr. Garry Sotnik

-Institution: Last taught (Fall, 2020) at Portland State University, Systems Science Program.
+Institution: Currently taught (Spring 2021) at Portland State University, Systems Science Program.